 Over the past two years, the Ministry for the Environment (MfE) and Department of Conservation (DOC) have worked collaboratively with councils, iwi and sector groups to develop the first set of 17 planning standards.
-This included working with an advisory group of Māori planning practitioners and carrying out a series of hui to hear the views of iwi/Māori.

 The planning standards address the structure and form of plans, set some national definitions and require plans to be accessible through an online interactive plan (ePlan).